 Platform simplicity vs feature power

-Ecosystem velocity vs lock-in risk
+Ecosystem velocity vs platform lock-in

 What this theme covers